 Like planning, having effective scheduling skills shows others that you are aware of the projects, people, and tasks you’re working with and around.
 You have to know how much time to allocate, to whom, and when.
 You also need to be acutely aware of what’s going on all around you, which requires a lot of dedication and hard work.

 When it comes to organization, knowing where and how to use your resources is paramount.
-You don’t want to run out of hands, and you don’t want to give a task to someone who can’t fulfil the objectives.
+You don’t want to run out of hands, and you don’t want to give a task to someone who can’t fulfill the objectives.
 This includes both internal and external resources, as these are skills all employees — but especially managers — need to succeed.

 Knowing how to reach your goals — and what it takes to reach organizational excellence — is what separates the average employees from the stellar employees.
 Those with the ability to properly push a team to its goals and increase productivity show true leadership potential.
 And if you want to achieve these management skills, it’s important to make them habits both in the workplace and in life.